Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 An installment sale allows you to spread your capital gains tax liability over several years.

 This approach doesn’t eliminate capital gains tax but distributes the tax burden over time, potentially lowering your annual tax liability.
+It’s one of the straightforward tax strategies for selling a business, especially when liquidity or buyer financing is a concern.

-Note: One common type of installment sale is seller financing, where the seller acts as a lender and allows the buyer to pay over time, often with interest.
+One common type of installment sale is seller financing, where the seller acts as a lender and allows the buyer to pay over time, often with interest.

-Seller financing provides tax benefits and makes it easier for buyers—such as employees or family members—to afford the purchase without requiring upfront capital.
+Seller financing provides tax benefits and makes it easier for buyers, such as employees or family members, to afford the purchase without requiring upfront capital.

 Qualified Small Business Stock (QSBS) is a type of stock issued by eligible small businesses that offers significant tax benefits to investors.